Changing Careers: Business Analyst to Project Manager

 In addition to these activities, the business analyst may be expected to display a diverse array of skills and competencies, including:

-Many more are included in the practice guide, but we highlighted these six to show that the required skills and competencies for business analysts overlap heavily with project managers.
+Many more are included in the practice guide, but we highlight these six to show that the required skills and competencies for business analysts overlap heavily with project managers.
 Project managers are commonly expected to display analytical skills in order to break down problems into their root causes and find solutions.
-They benefit from business and industry knowledge in leading projects in specific fields.
-Communication is a large part of a project manager’s job, as is organizing and problem solving.
-Finally, a common phrase found in project management competencies is “influencing without authority,” which business analysts also must be able to do.
+They benefit from business and industry knowledge when leading projects in specific fields.
+Communication is a large part of a project manager’s job, as is organizing and problem-solving.
+Finally, a common phrase found in project management competencies is “influencing without authority,” which business analysts must also be able to do.
 Other areas where the business analyst and project manager roles overlap are in stakeholder management and communications management.
 Both the business analyst and project manager need to manage stakeholder expectations and communicate effectively in order to drive a project to success.

-The greatest contrast to be found is with the domain of expertise for each role.
+The greatest contrast between these roles is their respective domains of expertise .
 The business analyst is concerned primarily with business and strategy.
 Projects are evaluated based on their impact on business goals and whether they can solve business problems and meet key strategic objectives.
 While both the business analyst and project manager will engage in benefits realization to some degree, a business analyst is more likely to own this process.
-In contrast, the project manager’s chief concerns are the project, project plans, and the project outcome.
+In contrast, the project manager’s chief concerns are the project plans and outcomes.
 Project managers will lead planning and performance reporting efforts.
-Project managers may take input from business analysts in planning, reporting, and change control, but they are the drivers of successful project delivery.
+Project managers may take input from business analysts in planning, reporting, and change control, but they drive successful project delivery.
+They should also ensure that all documentation for their projects is secure and systematically organized.
+To find templates for this documentation, visit our Templates page.

-Aspiring project managers currently in a business analysis role can gain valuable insight into the project management side of things by participating in change control.
 Change control touches each of the key parts of the project management triple constraint.
-It has to do with managing and controlling the scope of the project through evaluation of the impact of changes.
+It has to do with managing and controlling the scope of the project through an evaluation of the impact of changes.
 In order to effectively evaluate this impact, cost and schedule implications need to be worked out, giving business analysts experience in working with cost and time management.
 The change control process also serves as feedback on the quality of requirements gathered.
-If there are a lot of changes on a project, it could be that a key stakeholder was missed or the requirements gathering process needs other improvements.
+If there are a lot of changes, it could be that a key stakeholder was missed or the requirements gathering process needs other improvements.
 By spending time working with change control on a project, business analysts can get a glimpse of what it is like to be a project manager.

 2. Understand how business analysts and project managers can differentiate.